 2. Do not buy the cheapest plan

-Yet, when it comes to support and uptime, they leave much to be desired.
+Yet, when it comes to customer support and uptime, they leave much to be desired.
 A GoDaddy reseller is also hard to beat, yet again, their reputation has not been great.

 So you really need to do your homework and ensure you've covered all the technical requirements.